 All platforming, all the way, Dracula is divided into nine equally dreary stages themed around environments snipped from the movie, each harbouring one of the Count’s snooze pits.
 Areas are segregated by doors, some of which require unlocking with red keys.
 These include a tavern, the Black Devil’s castle, a convent, your fiance’s des-res aka Hillingham House where Dracula has disguised himself as one of the Victorian gentlemen, and a lunatic asylum in which you’ll encounter an old colleague of yours by the name of Renfield driven into insane subservience by Vlad who now spends his days guarding one of his coffins.
 In contrast, loyalty knows no bounds in the movie where he’s snuffed out (death by prison bar actually) by his own taskmaster for tipping off Mina as to his whereabouts.

-In the mausoleum you must confront Mina’s former lifelong friend, Lucy Westerna, who has since been raped, biten and morphed into a vampiress, before taking on Dracula in his lupine form in Carfax Abbey, London… actually isn’t that Mr Tumnus wearing a costume party head?
+In the mausoleum, you must confront Mina’s former lifelong friend, Lucy Westerna, who has since been raped, bitten and morphed into a vampiress, before taking on Dracula in his lupine form in Carfax Abbey, London… actually isn’t that Mr Tumnus wearing a costume party head?

 “Mina Harker: How did Lucy die?
 Was she in great pain?